 Also, if you don't trust the binary version, you can always build BitKey from source.

 No. We understand that people routinely trade off security for convenience, otherwise they wouldn't get anything done.

 We recognize that there is an inescapable trade off between convenience and security and that risk is proportional to the value of your wallet.
 So it doesn't make sense to enforce any specific trade off.
 We want BitKey to help make the most paranoid usage model practical for day to day use but at the same time, we want to let the user decide how high (or low) to raise the bar.
 It should be your choice.

-Not by a long shot.
-There's still a lot of room for improvement.
+No. There's room for improvement.
 Mostly in terms of improving the usability and reducing the potential for human error.
 Also, adding support for locally attached printers so you can print paper wallets.
 Stuff like that.

-But for a solution to be useful it doesn't need to be perfect, just better than the alternatives, at least for some use cases.
+But for a solution to be useful it doesn't need to be perfect, just better than the alternatives for some use cases.